gohugoio/hugo/content/en/content-management/multilingual.md

 You should define the available languages in a `languages` section in your site configuration.

-> Also See [Hugo Multilingual Part 1: Content translation]
+Also See [Hugo Multilingual Part 1: Content translation].

 ## Configure Languages